Liu-group/AutoSolvate/docs/tutorial_multicomponent.rst

 .. note::

-   !!!!!
-   needs check again, because there are many bugs in boxgen_multicomponent flags
+   needs check again, because there are many bugs in boxgen_multicomponent flags!!!!!!

    This example uses default settings for boxgen_multicomponent, but these can be changed or simply made explicit by using more flag options.
 For example, we can change the charge fitting method to bcc, give the output a more specific name, and explicitly define solvent, charge and multiplicity: